Stock market today: Wall Street drifts in mixed trading

-NEW YORK (AP) — Wall Street is muddling through a mixed Tuesday of trading as drops for homebuilders and Ford Motor offset rising tech and health care stocks.
+NEW YORK (AP) — Wall Street is muddling through a mixed Tuesday of trading as rising tech stocks help offset drops for homebuilders, Ford Motor and others.

+The S&P 500 was 0.2% higher in midday trading, even though more stocks within the index were falling than rising.
+It's hanging near its all-time high set earlier this month.

 Mortgage rates have been climbing recently because the 10-year Treasury yield has been charging higher.